Table of Contents

 Ways To Protect Wildlife

-There are numerous methods to help rescue animals, but one of the most rewarding is volunteering.
+There are numerous methods to help rescue animals, but volunteering is one of the most rewarding.
 Numerous organizations have volunteer programs.

-Volunteering can be done in various ways, and not all of them must be done through an organization.
+Volunteering can be done in various ways; not all must be done through an organization.
 You can assist in the cleanup of beaches, hedgerows, and woodland.
-You might also volunteer in a local animal refuge to teach people about wildlife or assist in the rescue of wild animals.
+You might also volunteer in a local animal refuge to teach people about wildlife or help rescue wild animals.

 Volunteering allows you to stay close to wild creatures while engaging with them.
 This improves your and others' comprehension of them, allowing us to coexist peacefully with them.

 A conservation easement is a legally enforceable instrument that limits the use of private land to safeguard a particular resource.
-In your case, you may be thinking about putting a conservation easement on your property to protect the animals.
+You may consider putting a conservation easement on your property to protect the animals.

 While the land will stay in your possession and ownership, you will be limited in what you may do with it.
 For example, you might not be able to erect permanent structures on the site or channel water away from a natural stream.